Masmiseim36/nxpSDK/boards/frdmk32l2b/driver_examples/lpuart/polling/readme.txt

 In the example, you can send characters to the console back and they will be printed out onto console instantly.
 Note: Please input one character at a time.
-If you input too many characters each time, the receiver may overflow because the low level UART uses simple polling way for receiving.
-If you want to try inputting many characters each time, just define DEBUG_CONSOLE_TRANSFER_NON_BLOCKING in your project to use the advanced debug console utility.
+If you input too many characters each time, the receiver may overflow because the LPUART uses simple polling way for receiving.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.32.3
+- IAR embedded Workbench  8.50.9
-- Keil MDK  5.27
+- Keil MDK  5.33
-- GCC ARM Embedded  8.2.1
+- GCC ARM Embedded  9.3.1
-- MCUXpresso  11.0.1
+- MCUXpresso  11.3.0

 Hardware requirements
 =====================